ArturDorfman/interview-prepper/content/guide/interview-questions.md

 ### Soft Skills
 #### What do you know about Conversation-starting Techniques?
 1. Ask Open-Ended Questions
    * Instead of asking questions that can be answered with a simple "yes" or "no," ask open-ended questions that encourage people to share more about themselves.

 2. Compliment
    * Give a genuine (true) compliment to start the conversation on a positive note.
    It could be about someone's appearance, an accomplishment, or something you genuinely appreciate.

 3. Share Something Personal
    * Opening up a bit about yourself can make others feel more comfortable doing the same.
    Share a relevant personal story or experience.

 4. Use Humor
    * Humor can break the ice and make people feel more at ease.
    Just be mindful of the context and the other person's sense of humor.
 (Use with caution!)

 5. Find Common Ground
    * Look for shared interests, experiences, or mutual connections.
    Finding common ground helps establish a connection from the beginning.

 6. Ask for Advice
    * Seeking advice is a great way to involve others in the conversation.
    It shows that you value their opinion and can lead to interesting discussions.

 7. Bring up Current Events or Shared Interests
    * Discussing current events or topics of mutual interest can provide a natural starting point for a conversation.

 8. Use F.O.R.D.
 Technique
    * F.O.R.D. stands for Family, Occupation, Recreation, and Dreams.
    These are safe and common topics that can lead to meaningful conversations.

 9. Start with a Question
    * Begin the conversation by directly asking the other person a question.
    This immediately involves them and gives them a reason to respond.

 10. Be a Good Listener
     * Sometimes, starting a conversation involves listening.
     Respond thoughtfully to what others are saying, and it can naturally lead to a more extended discussion.

 Remember, the key to successful conversations is to be genuine, respectful, and attentive to the other person's responses.
 Adjust your approach based on the context and the individual you're engaging with.

 #### What do you know about Time management?
 What tools and techniques do you use in your life?
-Time management techniques are strategies and approaches used to utilize and allocate time to tasks and activities effectively.
+Time management techniques are strategies and approaches used to use and allocate time to tasks and activities effectively.

 1. Prioritization
-   * Eisenhower Matrix: Divide tasks into four categories based on urgency and importance - urgent and important, important but not urgent, urgent but not important, neither urgent nor important.
+   * Eisenhower Matrix: Divide tasks into four categories based on urgency and importance—urgent and important, important but not urgent, urgent but not important, neither urgent nor important.

 2. To-Do Lists
    * Daily/Weekly To-Do Lists: Create lists of tasks for the day or week, prioritizing them based on importance.
    Cross off tasks as you complete them.

 3. Time Blocking
    * Allocate specific blocks of time to different tasks or activities.
    This helps in focusing on one task at a time and avoids multitasking.

 4. Pomodoro Technique
    * Work in focused intervals, typically 25 minutes, followed by a 5-minute break.
    After completing four cycles, take a longer break.

 5. Batching
    * Group similar tasks together and tackle them during specific time periods.
    This minimizes context switching and improves efficiency.

 6. Set SMART Goals
    * Specific, Measurable, Achievable, Relevant, and Time-bound goals help provide clarity and focus.